SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 However, at this time, minimization of the total travel distance, which is the original objective function of TSP, is not focused on.
 Therefore, it is necessary for us to adjust multipliers to obtain a feasible solution with a small travel distance.
-In the previous example of the use of `tsp_solver`, both "onehot_time" and "onehot_city" were set to $`1.0`$ as appropriate, but we are goint to perform parameter tuning by gridsearch to find a better multiplier pair.
+In the previous example of the use of `tsp_solver`, both "onehot_time" and "onehot_city" were set to $`1.0`$,  but we are goint to perform parameter tuning by gridsearch to find a better multiplier pair.

 JijBench strongly supports us to do this process.